 Then in dreams we head south, and I see Elodie kissing me at an ornamental fountain of some old town in Provence – but how quickly sweet dreams can turn to sour nightmares, for suddenly I am pulling away from Elodie at the fountain and staring at her in wild confusion, and my love for her is replaced by a desire to put my hands around her throat and strangle the daylights out of her… and I don’t know why I feel this… this… this murder… and then I am aware my nose is bleeding.

-When I awake from my coma I am met by the smiling faces of Elodie and Marshal Cinq-cent, who ask me in a cheery chorus: “How are you feeling, Thomas?”
+When I awake from my coma I am met by the smiling faces of Elodie and Colonel Cinq-cent, who ask me in a cheery chorus: “How are you feeling, Thomas?”

 Truth is, I’m feeling lousy, rotten, not myself at all – like something good has been taken from me and replaced by something sinister; and look… there, in the shadows of the recovery room, is the bent figure of Sir Alex Blythe sat on a chair with his cane balanced across his lap, and his sly smile is telling me that the modifications made to my instincts are to his full liking and approval, and his victorious voice comes sailing across the room to inform me: “Thomas, my boy, the past 72 hours has been a success, now you have a further 72 hours of freedom before you begin your mission… enjoy.”